Spanish Latte vs Latte: What's the Difference?

 Sweetness Level

 A regular latte contains no sugar unless you add it.
-A Spanish latte is naturally sweet from the condensed milk — typically equivalent to one or two pumps of syrup in a standard latte.
-If you usually order your latte with sugar or a vanilla pump, a Spanish latte will feel like a natural fit.
-If you drink your latte unsweetened, the Spanish version may feel too sweet.
+A Spanish latte gets its sweetness from condensed milk — typically similar to adding one or two pumps of syrup to a standard latte.

 Texture